Home / Specifications / cdsc-wg1-01 - Server Metadata

 6. Extensions

-Metadata Object, Coverage Object, and Coverage Entry MAY be extended by other specifications to allow for additional values to be possible in their object formats.
+Metadata Object, Coverage Listing, and Coverage Entry MAY be extended by other specifications to allow for additional values to be possible in their object formats.
 When extending the object format, other specifications MUST reference the relevant section in this specification and denote that they are extending the object to add a new named value.
 The additional named value MUST be specified with a general description, the value’s format, and whether the value is REQUIRED or OPTIONAL.

 To facilitate forwards compatibility, Clients MUST ignore unknown or undocumented object values and enumerated strings.
 If a Client cannot provide adequate functionality based on too many unknown or undocumented object values or enumerated strings, the Client SHOULD refer to the Server’s technical documentation (the documentation value in the metadata object) or contact the Server’s technical support (via the support value in the metadata object).